 Cabanas Kin Balam is a great choice for backpackers who want to stay close to El Panchan.
 This place also has dorms and a swimming pool!

 Casa Bambutan is located out of the city center and outside El Panchan, but it is highly appreciated by travelers.
 This budget-friendly accommodation has dorms and private rooms.

 In town, there are ATMs and hostels accept credit cards.
 It is still easy to get to the ruins since there are plenty of taxis and collectivo lining up to accept your money to take you there.
 We don’t suggest taking a full tour of the ruins.
 The cheapest option is taking a collectivo and it’s is more than sufficient to get to the ruins.

-Palenque ruins are counted among the most important ruins of the Mayan culture.
+Palenque ruins are counted among the most important ruins of the Mayan culture in Central America.
 The site appears to be much smaller than Tikal or Chichen Itza, but years ago a lot of new structures have been discovered in the jungle surrounding the current site.
-It’s possible to take an extra tour into the jungle to see temples and structures that haven’t been fully excavated.
-We didn’t take this tour, but if you’re into Mayan history, this tour is probably very worthy of your time.
-The ruins also include beautiful falls or Cataratas.
-We stayed to watch these for a long time, dreaming about how wonderful it would have been to swim the fresh pools.

 Palenque ruins have been an important site for history.
 Even though the site is smaller than many others, the architecture is different and a lot of new information has been found on these grounds.